Pritamck13/Pritamck13/README.md

-<h1 align="center">Hey Guys! 👋, I'm Pritam</h1>
+<h1 align="center">Hey Guys!
+Pritam here</h1>

-<h3 align="center">I am a Data Scientist at Royal Cyber.
-I have 3 years of experience as a Data Scientist with special focus on Time Series modelling, Large Language Models and NLP.</h3>
+I am a Data Scientist at Royal Cyber.
+I have 3 years of experience as a Data Scientist with special focus on Time Series modelling, Large Language Models and NLP.
+Let's connect learn and share!

-- 📫 How to reach me **pritam.changkakoty@hotmail.com**

 <h3 align="left">Languages and Tools I use:</h3>